- What is Journey Into Manhood?

 - Feel more masculine, more confident and more secure in their identity as men.

-- Have more meaningful male friendships.
+- Have more meaningful male friendships and more support.

 - Feel better about themselves overall.